-In June 2020, President Trump issued a Presidential Memorandum creating the Lost Wages Assistance (LWA) program allowing for the addition of \$300 per week for compensable weeks claimed under eligible unemployment benefits programs.
+In June 2020, Pres.
+Donald Trump issued a presidential memorandum creating the Lost Wages Assistance (LWA) program allowing for the addition of \$300 per week for compensable weeks claimed under eligible unemployment benefits programs.
 The program was administered by the Federal Emergency Management Agency (FEMA) using Disaster Relief Funds (DRF).
 Idaho participated in LWA for five weeks from July 26, 2020, to Aug.
 29, 2020, and distributed \$40.7 million to 36,330 claimants.

-The Cares Act programs were extended to continue past Dec.
+The CARES Act programs were extended to continue past Dec.
 31, 2020, for 11 weeks through the passage of the Continued Assistance Act (CAA).
-The CAA reinstated FPUC unemployment benefits payments for the same time period at \$300 per week instead of the original \$600, over and above state unemployment benefits.
+The CAA reinstated FPUC unemployment benefits payments for the same period at \$300 per week instead of the original \$600, over and above state unemployment benefits.

 The American Rescue Plan Act (ARPA) of 2021 authorized 29 additional weeks of FPUC, PEUC and PUA non-retroactive benefits.
 These benefits were only payable with respect to weeks of unemployment beginning March 14, 2021, the end of the CAA extension, through Sept.
 6, 2021.
 The new expiration date effectively limited PEUC and PUA benefits to no more than an additional 25 weeks, a cumulative total of 49 weeks for PEUC and 75 weeks for PUA.
-At the end of May 2022, Idaho had 22,024 PEUC claimants who received \$88.4 million and 45,051 PUA claimants who received \$128.9 million in benefits.
+At the end of August 2023, Idaho had 22,099 PEUC claimants who received \$88.4 million and 45,395 PUA claimants who received \$129 million in benefits.

-Gov. Brad Little notified the US Department of Labor that Idaho would discontinue the federal programs on June 19, 2021, short of the Sept.
+Gov. Little notified the U.S. Department of Labor of the discontinuation of the federal programs on June 19, 2021, short of the Sept.
 4, 2021, original deadline.
-Up to the time of the publication of this report, the federal government paid a cumulative \$957.3 million for all Cares Act programs to Idaho's unemployed, benefiting tax-rated and cost reimbursement employers alike.
-Due to the appeals process and changing federal guidance, some residual weekly payments are still being made a year after the end of the program.
+Up to the end of August 2023, the federal government paid a cumulative \$1,046,261,549 for CARES Act programs to Idaho's unemployed, benefiting tax-rated and cost reimbursement employers alike.